RSO-2024-25-skupina-03/orders/README.md

 You can run it using docker by executing `docker compose up`

-The OpenAPI documentation can then be opened at localhost:3000/api/docs
+The OpenAPI documentation can then be opened at localhost:3000/docs

+To test all the features locally use the docker-compose.yml that is in docker-compose repository